How Does a Notice of Federal Tax Lien Work?

 - Proving your financial hardship.
 The IRS can understand extreme economic difficulty.
 If you can prove your case to the IRS that levying your bank account will only cause more financial burden, then you may become eligible for Currently Not Collectible status.

 Tax levies and liens can ruin you financially, as well as cause severe stress and embarrassment.
-Experienced NYC tax levy lawyer Timothy S. Hart will pursue a resolution with the IRS for your tax debt problem.
+Experienced NYS tax levy lawyer Timothy S. Hart will pursue a resolution with the IRS for your tax debt problem.

 Don’t Ignore the IRS When You Owe Them Money

 Let Our New York Tax Lien Lawyer Negotiate a Solution

 It’s understandable why so many people who owe back taxes do their best to avoid contact with the IRS.
 They may be at a loss as to what to say to these tax authorities and be frightened about what their financial future holds.
 However, the IRS is not going to forget about your tax debt.
 Not responding to their attempts to communicate may paint an unfavorable picture of you.
 The IRS may believe you are simply trying to avoid paying the taxes you owe.
 If you ignore them and your tax debt remains outstanding, you risk being regarded as a tax evader and having your assets seized.

 You do not want to get into this kind of situation.
 With the help of our knowledgeable NYS tax levy lawyer, you can achieve a better solution that will get the IRS off your back.
 Reach out today.

 Timothy S. Hart Resolves IRS Tax Lien and Levy Issues Nationwide